DMM TOC > 600 Basic Standards for All Mailing Services|

 Terms in the DMM referring to the singular also apply to the plural, unless the context indicates otherwise.
-The term postmaster also applies to an officer-in-charge if the postmaster position is vacant and, in district host cities, to the district manager.
+The term postmaster also applies to an officer-in-charge and, in district host cities, to the district manager.

 2.0 Domestic Mail

-Domestic mail is mail transmitted within, among, and between the United States of America, its territories and possessions, Army Post Offices (APOs), fleet Post Offices (FPOs), and the United Nations, NY.
+Domestic mail is mail transmitted within, among, and between the United States of America, its territories and possessions, Army Post Offices (APOs), Fleet Post Offices (FPOs), Diplomatic Post Offices (DPO), and the United Nations, NY.
 For this standard, the term “territories and possessions” comprises the following: